cran-task-views/CausalInference/source/CausalInference.md

     `r pkg("nonlinearICP")`.
--   *Regression discontinuity design* (RDD) methods are implemented in `r pkg("rdrobust")` (offering robust confidence interval construction and bandwidth selection), `r pkg("rddensity")` (density discontinuity testing (also known as manipulation testing)), `r pkg("rdlocrand")` (inference under local randomization), `r pkg("rdmulti")` (analysis with multiple cutoffs or scores); tools to perform power, sample size and minimum detectable effects (MDE) calculations are available in `r pkg("rdpower")`, `r pkg("RATest")` provides a collection of randomization tests, including a permutation test for the continuity assumption of the baseline covariates in the sharp RDD.
+-   *Regression discontinuity design* (RDD) methods are implemented in `r pkg("rdrobust")` (offering robust confidence interval construction and bandwidth selection).
+A more detailed curated list of packages for RDD methods can be found in the `r view("Econometrics")` CRAN task view.
--   Regularized calibrated estimation of the average treatment effects (ATE) and local average treatment effects (LATE) is implemented in `r pkg("RCAL")`.
+-   *Regularized calibrated estimation* of the average treatment effects (ATE) and local average treatment effects (LATE) is implemented in `r pkg("RCAL")`.
 -   *Continuous or multivalued treatments* can be analyzed using functions from